kunwarb/DataScience_FinalProject/README.md

  **qrel**: Is the relevancy file (.qrel) used to determine whether or not documents are revant.

  **--out**: Is the name of the runfile to create after querying.
-Default: query_results.run
+Default: ranklib_features.txt

  **--graph_database**: This option is only used for the mixtures method.
 It specifies the location of the graph_database.db database.
  ___